-- 1 Go to [Wireless remote (ML-L7) options] in the camera network menu, highlight [Save wireless remote controller], and press ®. - The camera will enter pairing mode. - Any existing wireless connection to a smart device or computer will end.
+- 1 Go to [Wireless remote (ML-L7) options] in the camera network menu, highlight [Save wireless remote controller], and press . - The camera will enter pairing mode.

 - Keep the power button on the remote control pressed for over three seconds. - The camera and remote control will begin pairing.
 During pairing, the status lamp on the remote control will flash about twice a second. - A connection will be established between the camera and remote control when pairing is complete. - and will appear in the shooting display.